 STEP ONE - Log into Net Partner, our online financial aid system.

 - Log into Net Partner here.
 Log In instructions can be found on the home page of the NetPartner website.
+If you are having trouble try watching our "how-to" video found here.

 - If you do not have a Net Partner account, sign up for one here.